MaxRamgraber/Simple-AEM-Toolbox/README.md

 # A simple Analytic Element Method (AEM) toolbox

 This repository contains the two Python3 toolboxes and a simple tutorial for the accompanying paper in [Water Resources Research](https://agupubs.onlinelibrary.wiley.com/journal/19447973) (current status: under review).
+If you want to gain some practical intuition for AEM, I have also created a simple interactive, web-based AEM model with an extraction well, an injection well, a no-flow boundary, and Möbius base flow.
+The model can be accessed [here](https://maxramgraber.github.io/InteractiveAEM/).

 ## Installation